openhoat/servedown/README.md

 All you have to do is :

-1. set your servedown configuration file (.servedown.yml) into your home directory
+1. setup your servedown configuration file (.servedown.yml) into your home directory
 2. run the servedown command

 ### Installation